 On Crow Pass, you do not have to hike the entire way to see breathtaking sites.

 Girdwood is such a great stop while driving from Anchorage to Seward!

 Mile Marker: 75

-This is a very beautiful stop.
+This is a very beautiful stop along the Alaska Seward Highway.
 You can get out and stretch your legs and enjoy the beautiful scenery.
 If you want to explore the road less traveled you can pull off the Seward Highway and check out the historic town of Hope.

 Hope is one of the original gold rush towns.
 It is 17 miles off the Seward Highway.
 Although Hope is a small town of only 200 residents it offers a variety of activities.
 You can pan for gold, fish in Resurrection Creek, or raft on class IV or V rapids.

 There are also a lot of great hikes and camping spots in the area.

 Hope is a great detour from the Anchorage to Seward drive but will add a significant amount of time to your trip.